jolcott24/JOLCOTT24.github.io/tutorials.md

 excerpt: "Tutorials"
 ---

-### Creating Spatial Visualizations with R classic (with a few helpful packages)
+### Turning Location Names into Spatial Maps using R Classic (with a few helpful packages)

-In this tutorial, I will demonstrate how to create a spatial plot in R using the built-in plot() function.
-My example will be centered around creating a map of voting proportions by town in the state of Maine, but the code used is applicable to a wide variety of spatial data sets.
+In this tutorial, I will demonstrate how to create a spatial plot in R. My example will be centered around creating a map of voting proportions by town in the state of Maine, but the code used is applicable to a wide variety of spatial data sets.

 #### Getting your data
 The first important step is to create a dataset that has Latitude and Longitudinal values.
 These values are necessary because they tell the plot() function where to put spatial data points.
 For my data set, I have a list of town names in Maine and corresponding voting data.
 The original dataset I have can be accessed at the following [link.](/2013_referendum_question_1.csv) It is easiest to work with .csv files if possible.